Sign up for the free Shakespeare Newsletter

 But who comes with our brother Marcus here?

-Enter MARCUS and LAVINIA
+[Enter MARCUS and LAVINIA]

 I bring consuming sorrow to thine age.

-TITUS ANDRONICUS Will it consume me? let me see it, then.
+TITUS ANDRONICUSWill it consume me? let me see it, then.

-MARCUS ANDRONICUS This was thy daughter.
+MARCUS ANDRONICUSThis was thy daughter.

-TITUS ANDRONICUS Why, Marcus, so she is.
-65
+TITUS ANDRONICUSWhy, Marcus, so she is.

-LUCIUS Ay me, this object kills me!
+LUCIUSAy me, this object kills me!65

-TITUS ANDRONICUS Faint-hearted boy, arise, and look upon her.
+TITUS ANDRONICUSFaint-hearted boy, arise, and look upon her.

 Speak, Lavinia, what accursed hand